noahminds/recipe-tracker/README.md

   - Displays all created recipes as individual cards.
   - Each card includes:
     - The title of the recipe.
-    - [Optional] An image of the recipe (uploaded by the user during recipe creation).
+    - [Optional] An image of the recipe (uploaded by the user).
   - Clicking on a recipe card navigates to a page with the full recipe details.
-  - [Optional] Recipe cards can be searched by title.
-  - [Optional] Local storage is used to persist recipe data between page reloads.

 - **Navigation Bar**:
   - A navigation bar at the top of the screen provides access to:
-    - The homepage.
+    - The homepage consisting of all the recipe cards.
     - The recipe creation page.

 ### Recipe Creation Page